Ahmedabad Air India plane crash: 5 medical students dead, dozens injured

 According to sources, among the confirmed fatalities are four undergraduate medical students and one postgraduate resident from the college.

 The tragedy has sent shockwaves through the medical community.
-The FAIMA Doctors Association expressed their grief and concern on X (formerly Twitter), stating, “We are deeply shocked about the news of AI plane crashing in Ahmedabad.
-News have become more gruesome after finding out that flight had crushed in BJMC, Hostel & many MBBS students have also been injured!!!!
+The FAIMA Doctors Association expressed their grief and concern on X (formerly Twitter), stating, “We are deeply shocked about the news of the AI plane crashing in Ahmedabad.
+News has become more gruesome after finding out that the flight had crashed in BJMC, Hostel & many MBBS students have also been injured!!!!
 We are monitoring the situation closely & are ready for any help!”

 According to an eyewitness from the institution, he and his junior doctor have been injured.
 30-40 undergraduate doctors also suffered injuries, and one to two students are serious.”